Quick Glossary of Business Process Management (BPM) Terms

 BPM can seem like a daunting task, especially for larger companies.
 But it’s a very necessary strategy to ensure the business isn’t overpaying and is getting things done as quickly and efficiently as possible.

-To help ease you into your next steps in BPM, we thought it would be a good idea to introduce you to some BPM vocabulary so that you’ll better understand exactly what kind of project you’re undertaking.
+To help ease you into your next steps in BPM, we thought it would be a good idea to introduce you to some BPM definitions and vocabulary so that you’ll better understand exactly what kind of project you’re undertaking.

 1. Business Process: A set of tasks that once completed will accomplish a goal for the company, whether it’s deliverables for a client, setting department budgets, and more.
 Each department within the company has its own business processes that need to be managed.